apache/cordova-docs/doc/docs-STYLEGUIDE.md

   * Default: Use *italics* formatting to provide default value of the attribute
   * Required: Use *italics* formatting to provide if the attribute value is required
-  * Platforms supported: Use **bold** to specify platforms supported.
+  * Platforms supported: Use ==platform-name== to specify different platforms.
+This gets custom highlighted on the website.
 Default is supported in all platforms.
   * Textual Description.

 * Below is an example documentation for 'platform' element for plugin.xml. 'source-file' is a sub-element of the 'platform' element.